 The EU referendum is an opportunity to explore these questions in a unique way.
 In view of this, as we speak to friends and family about the referendum, it’s important to bear in mind the primacy of the Kingdom of God, irrespective of which way we each choose to vote.

-Grace Pengelly is the United Reformed Church Secretary for Church and Society.
-She contributed to “Think, Pray, Vote”, an EU referendum resource, which will be published online at www.jointpublicissues.org.uk
+Grace Pengelly served the United Reformed Church as Secretary for Church and Society.
+She contributed to “Think, Pray, Vote”, an EU referendum resource, which was published online at www.jointpublicissues.org.uk

 ‘The EU can be reformed to recapture its moral mission’

 Britain shouldn’t leave the EU – not so long as the EU can be reformed to embody the moral mission of its founders.
 Reform in this case means more than simply change, it is a call to recapture the vision of the early European project.

 That early vision was for Europe to be an essentially moral project.
 Economics, while certainly important, was only a tool in the service of a higher end.
 This was made quite explicit in a speech by the West German Chancellor Konrad Adenauer in 1952: “The political goal, the political meaning of the European Coal and Steel Community [the starting point for what became the EU] is infinitely larger than its economic purpose.”

 The political meaning he had in mind was a vision grounded in Catholic social teaching, owing more to the Church than it did to Keynesian economics.
 The key principles were peace, solidarity, subsidiarity (a term lifted from a Papal encyclical) and the amelioration of the working and living conditions of citizens.
 If that sounds unlikely, read the treaties of Paris (1951) and Rome (1957).
 They are explicit in their moral commitment to these principles.